OfficalSpongeBucket/Sponge-Bucket-Database-clent/README.md

 2. Run the database file and watch it connect to `localhost:9090`
 3. Type commands and watch the magic

+I wish to take this to the next step by using a aws instance as my server,`t4g.small` to be exact

 ## Coming Soon
 - `store`, `query`, `clean`, `rename`, `echo`